Balajee2k/Namaste-React-Learning/Episode-03/Notes/Mycuratednotes.md

     </div>
 );
 ```
-- Similarly, if we have to inject a React element into a component, we also do it by using {parent}
-  because it's a normal JavaScript variable, as a React element is a JS object.

 - Similarly, if we have to inject a React element into a component, we also do it by using {parent} because it's a normal JavaScript variable, as a React element is a JS object.